corda/corda/docs/source/design/data-model-upgrades/migrate-to-signature-constraint.md

 To achieve the first part, we can create this convention:

-- Developer signs the original jar (that was used with the hash constraint), and adds the right metadata to it.
+- Developer signs the original jar (that was used with the hash constraint).
 - Nodes install it, thus whitelisting it.
 - The HashConstraint.verify method will be modified to verify the hash with and without signatures.
 - The nodes create normal transactions that spend an input state with the hashConstraint and output states with the signature constraint.
 No special spend-to-self transactions should be required.